Francesca D'Aloja

-Francesca D'Aloja (born 21 April 1963) is an Italian film, television and stage actress.
+Francesca D'Aloja (born 21 April 1963) is an Italian actress and screenwriter.

 Life and career

 Born in Rome, D'Aloja started her career as a theater actress.
 In cinema, after several secondary roles, she made her debut as main actress in 1992, in the comedy film Quando eravamo repressi.
 In 1998 she was nominated to Globo d'oro for best actress thanks to her performance in Ferzan Özpetek's Hamam.
 D'Aloja is married to the director and screenwriter Marco Risi.